1601-mma2013/Philosoraptors/README.md

 a.
 Scope

-To provide a new teaching method for Special Educational Needs Teachers to teach children who suffer from blindness
+To provide a new teaching method for special educational needs teachers to teach children who suffer from blindness

 b.
 Audit